This post was most recently updated on November 30, 2023.

 The bipartisan infrastructure bill may not include enough funding to fully eliminate lead from drinking water in the United States but does provide unprecedented support to states (half in the form of grants and half as loans) to kickstart the process.
 The White House says it has approved $1.2 billion from that law—the first year of the five-year program—to identify and replace lead service lines and replace them in 23 states.
 The administration also is using other sources of funds and its regulatory apparatus to accelerate efforts to get lead out of the nation’s drinking water.

 Further information about upcoming lead pipe replacement funding can be found in the White House Office of Management and Budget’s Lead Pipe Replacement Funding Inventory, a part of the FY 2023 President’s Budget.
 The inventory tracks both enacted and appropriated funds by agency, program, and eligible recipients.
+For a summary of recent actions to reduce lead poisoning, see this November 2023 White House fact sheet.

 The Brookings Institution is financed through the support of a diverse array of foundations, corporations, governments, individuals, as well as an endowment.
 A list of donors can be found in our annual reports published online here.
 The findings, interpretations, and conclusions in this report are solely those of its author(s) and are not influenced by any donation.